nizzydumb/uart2uart/README.md

-# Sipeed Tang Primer 20K – Dual‑UART Playground
+# Sipeed Tang Primer 20K – Dual‑UART Data Exchange

 ## Overview
 The long‑term goal is to build a **bidirectional bridge** that moves framed data between two UART links and, eventually, to experiment with a **custom application‑level protocol** riding over those UARTs.